19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (a)

+4% of the Total Wages; and

+(b)

-4% of the total amount of the employee’s wages for the month; and
+0.12 of the difference between the Total Wages and $500.

-An amount equal to 0.12 of the difference between the total amount of the employee’s wages for the month and $500.
+An amount equal to 0.12 of the difference between the Total Wages and $500.

 An amount equal to the sum of —

 (a)

-0.0265 of the difference between the total amount of the employee’s wages for the month and $50; and
+0.0265 of the difference between the Total Wages and $50; and

+(b)

+0.12 of the difference between the Total Wages and $500.

-An amount equal to 0.12 of the difference between the total amount of the employee’s wages for the month and $500.
+An amount equal to 0.12 of the difference between the Total Wages and $500.

 An amount equal to the sum of —

 (a)

-0.0265 of the difference between the total amount of the employee’s wages for the month and $50; and
+0.0265 of the difference between the Total Wages and $50; and

-An amount equal to 0.12 of the difference between the total amount of the employee’s wages for the month and $500.

 (b)

-0.12 of the difference between the total amount of the employee’s wages for the month and $500.

-(b)

-0.12 of the difference between the total amount of the employee’s wages for the month and $500.
+0.12 of the difference between the Total Wages and $500.

-(b)

-0.12 of the difference between the total amount of the employee’s wages for the month and $500.
+An amount equal to 0.12 of the difference between the Total Wages and $500.

 Exceeding $750 but not exceeding $1,200